 CELEBRATE WITH US

-I’m delighted to be able to tell you that from next Tuesday evening (7th July) we will be able to celebrate Mass in the church, with a congregation!
+I’m delighted to be able to tell you that we are able to celebrate Mass in the church, with a congregation!
 We have waited a long time for this moment, it is an answer to our prayers.

 So please be generous.
 Try to come on a weekday and leave the weekend Masses for those who are working.
 We have three evening Masses during the week to help facilitate this as well.